mattermost-community/mattermost-plugin-msteams-meetings/README.md

 **Maintainer:** [@larkox](https://github.com/larkox)

-Start and join voice calls, video calls and use screen sharing with your team members via MS Telephony.
+Start and join voice calls, video calls and use screen sharing with your team members via MS Teams Meetings.

 Usage
 -----

-Once enabled, clicking the video icon in a Mattermost channel invites team members to join a MS Telephony call, hosted using the credentials of the user who initiated the call.
+Once enabled, clicking the video icon in a Mattermost channel invites team members to join a MS Teams meetng, hosted using the credentials of the user who initiated the call.

 ![Screenshot](https://user-images.githubusercontent.com/177788/42196048-af54d2b8-7e30-11e8-80a0-5e160ae06f03.png)